adamajm/EsriOpenCypher/Esri_Cheatsheet.md

 **Common DateTime Patterns**

 * Retrieve a date or time value
-* Filter matched records by a relative date (e.g. find employees that started working at the company before 2024-01-01)
+* Filter matched records by a relative date (e.g. find employees that started working at the company before 2024-01-01) MATCH path=(:Person)-[ea:employeedAt]->(:Employer {EmployerName: "Company XYZ"}) WHERE ea.hireDate < datetime('2024-01-01T12:00-00:00') RETURN path

-* Duration Compare dates to return a value between dates (e.g. how many days were between these two events)
+* Duration - Compare dates to return a value between dates (e.g. how many days were between these two events)
 * Filter matched records by a duration value (e.g. find employees that has worked for more than 60 days)

+For example, to find people who sold a vehicle that they owned for less than two years, use a query such as MATCH path=(:Person)-[hv:HasVehicle]->(:Vehicle) WHERE hv.endDate < (hv.acquisitionDate + duration('P2Y')) RETURN path, duration.between(hv.acquisitionDate,hv.endDate) as TimeOwned.
+All paths are returned where the HasVehicle relationship has an endDate property and the duration between the endDate and the acquisitionDate property is less than two years.
+The query returns both the path and the duration of time that the vehicle was owned.

 ### <a name='spatial'></a>Working with Spatial Functions